robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 *** Variables ***
 ${NAME}       Robot Framework
 ${VERSION}    8.0
-${TOOL}       ${NAME} | version: ${VERSION}
+${TOOL}       ${NAME}, version: ${VERSION}
 ```

-The variable `${TOOL}` will be resolved to `Robot Framework | version: 8.0` at runtime.
+The variable `${TOOL}` will be resolved to `Robot Framework, version: 8.0` at runtime.

-If the value of a scalar variable is long, you can split it into multiple lines to improve readability using the `...` syntax.
+If the value of a scalar variable is long, you can split it into multiple lines for better readability using the `...` syntax.
+By default, multiple values are concatenated with a space.

-By default, the lines are concatenated with a space, but a custom separator, defined by lowercase `separator=` followed by the separator value (e.g., newline `separator=\n`), can be used.
-Also, no separator, to join them into one string (`separator=`), is possible.
+You can also define a custom separator by specifying the last value as a lowercase `separator=` followed by the desired separator value (e.g., newline: `separator=\n`).
+Alternatively, you can use no separator at all by specifying `separator=` to join the values into a single string.

-For the rare case that `separator=` should be taken literally as the last part of the variable value,
-it must be escaped by a backslash like `\separator=` to be treated as text rather than the separator definition.
+In the rare case that `separator=` should be taken literally as part of the variable value, it must be escaped with a backslash, like `\separator=`, to be treated as text rather than as a separator definition.

 Example: